Hexao/motus/README.md

 # MOTUS

-Current dictionaries are provided in french and can contain some words not included in official motus dictionary.
-In addition, dictionary must contains only characters among `/[a-z]/`.
-Otherwise il will produce some errors during dictionary loading.
-Finally, dictionary must start with four empty rows or IDs ([see bellow][1])
+Current dictionaries are provided in french and can contain some words not included in the official Motus dictionary.
+Additionally, dictionaries must contain only characters in `/[a-z]/`, otherwise it will produce errors when loading.
+Finally, dictionaries must start with four empty rows or IDs ([see below][1]).

-Tips: All commands use the release mod.
-For more details, see `cargo -h` and `cargo run -h`
+Tips: All commands use the `release` flag.
+For more detail, see `cargo -h` and `cargo run -h`.

 ## Usage: Find a word

 This is the normal use of this program.
-Simply give it the first letter and the number of unknown letters and it will print something like that:
+Simply give it the first letter and the number of unknown letters and it will print something like this:

 ```sh
 $ cargo r -r -- b7